Odrakes1992/Odrakes1992/README.md

 <p align="center"> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a> <a href="https://nodejs.org" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nodejs/nodejs-original-wordmark.svg" alt="nodejs" width="40" height="40"/> </a> <a href="https://www.postgresql.org" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/postgresql/postgresql-original-wordmark.svg" alt="postgresql" width="40" height="40"/> </a> <a href="https://reactjs.org/" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original-wordmark.svg" alt="react" width="40" height="40"/> </a>  <a href="https://www.ruby-lang.org/en/" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/ruby/ruby-original.svg" alt="ruby" width="40" height="40"/> </a> <a href="https://www.selenium.dev" target="_blank"> <img src="https://raw.githubusercontent.com/detain/svg-logos/780f25886640cef088af994181646db2f6b1a3f8/svg/selenium-logo.svg" alt="selenium" width="40" height="40"/> </a> <a href="https://dev.mysql.com/doc/" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/mysql/mysql-plain-wordmark.svg" alt="mysql" width="40" height="40"/> </a> </p>

+<br><br>

+Hello again, as the tag line notes my name is Osneil.
+It also says that I was a historian, which is a slight stretch, I did study history at university and it was my first love, so technically still a historian.

+I actually really enjoyed my degree and to this day it still is a surprise that I am not in academia, but I was lured by a career in professional services.
+The books were a lot bigger this time but the processes still the same.
+Whilst the topics were very different, it was another opportunity to learn new stuff.

+And that's what I've discovered, I really like to learn new stuff and I put that down to the historian in me.
+My degree started me down a path of learning and here I am as a software developer, which is very apt because apparently software developers never stop learning so I think I will fit in ok.

 ### Web development projects